fkx4-p/fkx4-p.github.io/README.md

 2020.8.8 Killed the problem that the time display is toooooooo "small", now it is toooooooo big
 2020.8.8 Changed the jsontojsonp api
 2020.8.9 Finally fixed the problem that cause GET requests receiving 403
 2020.8.9 We deleted the spam parameter, which was used to avoid being killed by the origin.
 Yayyy!
+2020.8.11 Switched the position of some cards, added day display!
 ## Coming Features
 1:更换数据接口
 2:添加可更换主题